quotient-im/gtad/README.md

   to process.
 A hyphen appended to the filename means that the file must be skipped (allows to select a directory with files and then explicitly disable some files in it).

+Since version 0.9 GTAD uses clang-format at the last stage of files generation to format the emitted files.
+For that to work, a binary that can be called as `clang-format` (that is, `clang-format` for POSIX systems and `clang-format.exe` for Windows) should reside in `PATH`.
+Alternatively, you can pass the full path in the `CLANG_FORMAT` environment variable.
+While the target format is normally specified in a `.clang-format` file, you can override that by passing Clang-format command-line options in `CLANG_FORMAT_ARGS` - notably, if you prefer to skip formatting for whatever reason, you can set `CLANG_FORMAT_ARGS="-n"` (dry-run mode) before invoking GTAD.

 #### Dealing with referenced files